ywen407/books-futures-explained/src/0_background_information.md

 }
 ```

-You can consider the `run` function a _pausable_ task consisting of several
+You can consider the `run` function as a _pausable_ task consisting of several
 sub-tasks.
 On each "await" point it yields control to the scheduler (in this
-case it's the well known Javascript event loop).
+case it's the well-known JavaScript event loop).

-Once one of the sub-tasks changes state to either `fulfilled` or `rejected` the
+Once one of the sub-tasks changes state to either `fulfilled` or `rejected`, the
 task is scheduled to continue to the next step.

-Syntactically, Rusts Futures 0.1 was a lot like the promises example above and
+Syntactically, Rust's Futures 0.1 was a lot like the promises example above, and
-Rusts Futures 0.3 is a lot like async/await in our last example.
+Rust's Futures 0.3 is a lot like async/await in our last example.

-Now this is also where the similarities with Rusts Futures stop.
-The reason we
+Now this is also where the similarities between JavaScript promises and Rust's
-go through all this is to get an introduction and get into the right mindset for
+Futures stop.
+The reason we go through all this is to get an introduction and
-exploring Rusts Futures.
+get into the right mindset for exploring Rust's Futures.

 > To avoid confusion later on: There's one difference you should know.
-Javascript
+JavaScript
 > promises are _eagerly_ evaluated.
 That means that once it's created, it starts
 > running a task.
-Rusts Futures on the other hand is _lazily_ evaluated.
+Rust's Futures on the other hand are _lazily_ evaluated.
 They
 > need to be polled once before they do any work.

 <br />